psychemedia/eurydice-resources/resources/launch_of_eurydice.md

 PORTSMOUTH, SATURDAY, SEPTEMBER 30, 1843.

-The Eurydice, 26, Captain G. Elliot;, sailed this morning tor the West India Station, calling at Plymouth.
+The Eurydice, 26, Captain G. Elliot, sailed this morning tor the West India Station, calling at Plymouth.
 She will convey orders for a small frigate — most probably the Spartan-to go to the Mediterranean, in the same manner as the Inconstant 36, sends the Pique, 36, to the same station ; and we understand all the vessles on the West India Station, are to be shifted to other quarter at the end of eighteen months.
 The Eurydice answers delightfully, and beat the Warspite in every point of sailing in the late cruise.